 In providing Professional Services, a licensed site professional shall act with reasonable care and diligence, and apply the knowledge and skill ordinarily exercised by licensed site professionals in good standing practicing in the Commonwealth at the time the services are performed.

-An LSP shall not provide Professional Services outside his or her areas of professional competency, where this competency is based on his or her education, training, and/or experience, unless that LSP has relied upon the technical assistance of one or more professionals whom the LSP has reasonably determined are qualified in such area or areas by education, training and/or experience.
+An LSP shall not provide Professional Services outside the LSP’s areas of professional competency, where this competency is based on the LSP’s education, training, and/or experience, unless that LSP has relied upon the technical assistance of one or more professionals whom the LSP has reasonably determined are qualified in such area or areas by education, training and/or experience.

 In providing Professional Services, an LSP may rely in part upon the advice of one or more professionals whom the LSP reasonably determines are qualified by education, training and/or experience.